matteogrechi/matteogrechi.github.io/_posts/2022-08-03-OptimalTrajectory.md

 The dot over a function represents the time derivative of that function.
 For example, $\dot x$ is the time derivative of $x$; $\dot y$ is the time derivative of $y$ and so on.

-Note: minimizing $J$ is not enough, we need also to impose the equations of the dynamics of the mass in order to achieve a result that have sense.
-If we don't impose that, for example, $\dot x = u$, at the end of the optimization process, the quantity $u$ will not represents the velocity along the $x$ direction.
-Moreover, if we don't impose that $\dot u = F_x$, the mass motion will not respect the Newton's laws of motion.
+Note: minimizing $J$ is not enough, we need also to impose the equations of the dynamics of the body in order to achieve a meaningful result.
+If we don't impose that, for example, $\dot x = u$, $u$ won't represents the velocity along the $x$ direction anymore.
+Moreover, if we don't impose that $\dot u = F_x$, the mass won't obey Newton's laws of motion.

 One possible way to solve this kind of optimization problem is to use the [Pontryagin minimum principle](https://en.wikipedia.org/wiki/Pontryagin's_maximum_principle).